Kees Boot: Career

 Early in his career, Boot became known for playing the role of 'John the manager' in a Cup-a-Soup commercial and for playing Johnny in the television series All Stars.
 He also appeared in the 1999 film Mates, the 2007 film Moordwijven, the 2008 film De Brief voor de Koning and the 2013 film The Price of Sugar.
 In 2011 and 2012, he played the role of Leo in the television series SpangaS.
 He also played roles in the television series Baantjer, De afdeling, Overspel and Flikken Rotterdam.
 In 2009, he voiced the character of Jerom in the comedy adventure film Luke and Lucy: The Texas Rangers.
 In 2010, he appeared as police officer in the dark comedy horror film Sint.

 In 2013, Boot appeared in the fifteenth season of the reality television show Expeditie Robinson.
 In 2019, he appeared in the speed skating television show De ijzersterkste.

 In 2020, Boot appeared in Detective Van der Valk, a Dutch remake of the British television series Van der Valk.
 In 2021, he played the role of traitor in the television game show De Verraders.

-As of November 2021, Boot is scheduled to appear in the Dutch adaptation of Matilda the Musical.
-He appeared in the musical 14 de musical about Dutch footballer and manager Johan Cruyff.
+In 2022, he appeared in the musical 14 de musical about Dutch footballer and manager Johan Cruyff.
 Since 2022, he plays the role of general practitioner in the soap opera Goede tijden, slechte tijden.
 In 2024, he plays a role in the war musical 40-45.